-This article will cover everything you need to know to build a successful t-shirt business including:
+This article will cover everything you need to know about how to start a t-shirt business successfully, including:

 If you want to get started building your first t-shirt business using the best tools and resources, then keep reading.
 If you’re interested in learning more about how to start your own clothing line, check out this post.